guiquadros/Arduino-Motion-Sensor-Light-PIR-/README.md

 # Arduino Projects
-Some Arduino projects I worked as hobbyist.
+Some Arduino projects I worked as a hobbyist.